dsanson/davidsanson.com/logic/syllabus.markdown

 ...

 My office is Stevenson 341.
 My email is <desanso@ilstu.edu>.
-My office hours for this term are TBA or by appointment.
+My office hours for this term are MW 3:15-4:15, or by appointment.

 The Philosophy Department currently employs four logic tutors, who are available by appointment.
 They are: Elizabeth Fansler (<emfansl@ilstu.edu>),